 Our goal: To bring awareness and education to adults in order to stop the hypersexualization of children in dance.

-Dance educator and author Mary Bawden received a BA in modern dance from UCRiverside, a MA in worship (emphasis in dance) from Hope International University in Fullerton CA, and a California secondary teaching credential.
-She also led the dance ministry at her church for over 20 years (starting Soul to Sole Choreography in 2003), and wrote a book focusing on an educational approach to church dance ministry (Dance is Prayer in Motion).
-Recently, Mary has noticed that the culture around children’s dance has moved towards an unhealthy trend – the sexualization of children under 12 in adult costumes, choreography, and music.
-That observation translates into a desire to advocate for healthy, age-appropriate guidelines to protect children and the art of dance.
-In 2016, she founded DA:NCE (Dance Awareness: No Child Exploited) to create free educational materials for dance educators, parents, and concerned adults.
+Dance educator and author Mary Bawden received a BA in modern dance from the University of California Riverside, a MA in worship (emphasis in dance) from Hope International University in Fullerton CA, and a California secondary teaching credential.
+Mary began choreographing dance within church services in 1994.
+In 2003, she founded Soul to Sole Choreography and released a book, Dance is Prayer in Motion, in 2016.
+The book focuses on an educational approach to use conceptual movement as a communication tool for worship.
+Several years ago, Mary began to notice the culture around children’s dance moving toward an unhealthy trend: sexualizing children under 12 in adult-style costumes, sexually provocative choreography, and music with sexual content and/or themes.
+Many in the public arena have been slow to recognize this harmful form of child exploitation.
+Mary’s observation of this unhealthy trend inspired her to advocate for healthy, age-appropriate guidelines to protect children and the art of dance.
+In 2016, she founded DA:NCE (Dance Awareness: No Child Exploited) to create awareness through the collaboration of credible experts with excellent research to provide free evidence-based educational materials for dance educators, parents, and concerned adults.

 Why is this such an important issue?

 Children are becoming increasingly sexualized through dance at younger and younger ages.
-Studios, dance teachers, and even parents often unknowingly model their movement choices on what they see in the media culture.
-In many dance classes across the country, children are no longer taught healthy, age-appropriate dance.
-The ramifications of this are alarming: Recent research shows that most girls – as young as 6-years old – are beginning to think of themselves as sex objects.
-(Source)
+Studios, dance teachers, and even parents often unknowingly model their movement choices on what they see in the media and pop-culture outlets.
+The ramifications of this are alarming.
+A 2012 study conducted by the Canadian’s Women’s Health Network research shows that most girls – as young as 6-years old – are beginning to think of themselves as sex objects (Source).

-Girls’ sexual development is being hijacked.
-The culture invites them to imitate the porn-style dance moves of their favorite stars.
-Yet, they do not have the emotional sophistication to understand what they are seeing and doing.
-(Source)
+The healthy sexual development of children is being hijacked.
+The culture invites them to imitate the porn-style dance moves of their favorite stars with masculine and feminine roles defined by media influence.
+Yet, children do not have the emotional sophistication to understand what they are seeing or doing (Source 1 & Source 2).

 The effects of the sexualization of girls in dance is widespread: